 Quinn, Sarah, Mark Igra, and Selen Güler.
 “A Modern Financial Tool-kit: Lessons from Berle for a More Democratic Financial System.”
 In Democratizing Finance: Restructuring Credit to Transform Society, eds.
 Fred Block and Robert Hockett.
 Verso.
 2022. [preprint], [book].

-This work comes out of a research-practice partnership supporting and doing research with a community of STEM faculty across institutions of higher education, who work to improve their undergraduate education programs.
+This work emerges out of a research-practice partnership, supporting and doing research with a community of computer science and engineering educators, who have been awarded the NSF RED grant to 'revolutionize' undergraduate education across institutional contexts.

-Methods: Participatory action research; interviews; focus groups; digital ethnography
+Methods: Participatory action research; interviews; focus groups; digital ethnography; abducted analysis

-Keywords: Movement pedagogies; communities of practice; team formation; institutional context; nsf-funded
+Keywords: social movements, movement pedagogies; communities of practice; team formation; institutional context; national science foundation; power; resource mobilization theory; civic action

 Margherio, Cara, Anna L. Swan, and Selen Güler.
 “From Individual Change Agents to ‘Revolutionary’ Teams: The Search and Selection Process of Team Formation within a Community of Practice.”
 Innovative Higher Education, 1–20.
 2024.